JamesScript7/react-refresh/README.md

 ## A collection of all my React Components!

-SKILLS: REACT, HTML, JS, CSS GRID
+SKILLS: React, Redux, HTML, JS, CSS GRID